FrostyTheSouthernSnowman/web3-specs/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/FrostyTheSouthernSnowman/web3-specs)
 ![GitHub](https://img.shields.io/github/license/FrostyTheSouthernSnowman/web3-specs)

 These specifications are intended to bring web3 to a new level.
 Ease of development and adoption are critical for improving web3.
-If web3 can atract businesses, they will improve web3.
+If web3 can attract businesses, they will improve web3.

 # What Is Web3?
 ## Or What Should It Realistically Be?